Lychrel number: 196 palindrome quest

-Because 196 (base-10) is the lowest candidate Lychrel number, it has received the most attention.
+Because 196 (base-10) is the smallest candidate Lychrel number, it has received the most attention.

 In the 1980s, the 196 palindrome problem attracted the attention of microcomputer hobbyists, with search programs by Jim Butterfield and others appearing in several mass-market computing magazines.
 In 1985 a program by James Killman ran unsuccessfully for over 28 days, cycling through 12,954 passes and reaching a 5366-digit number.

 John Walker began his 196 Palindrome Quest on 12 August 1987 on a Sun 3/260 workstation.
 He wrote a C program to perform the reversal and addition iterations and to check for a palindrome after each step.
 The program ran in the background with a low priority and produced a checkpoint to a file every two hours and when the system was shut down, recording the number reached so far and the number of iterations.
 It restarted itself automatically from the last checkpoint after every shutdown.
 It ran for almost three years, then terminated (as instructed) on 24 May 1990 with the message: